Ultimate Guide On Social Media Marketing for Small Business Owners

 share on facebook

 Numbers suggest that engagement rates of the posts have dropped for businesses that publish content more than twice a day in comparison to those that post once every day.
-While positing too much can result in annoying your target audience, positing very less can also impact your engagement metrics negatively.
+While positing too much can result in annoying your target audience, positing very little can also impact your engagement metrics negatively.

 Thus, the best approach is to find a balanced posting frequency in compliance with your customer research.

-feedalpha helps you understand the best times to post and the type of content your followers love.
+Feedalpha helps you understand the best times to post and the type of content your followers love.

 Our analytics tool gets right to the heart of what matters for your small business.